How to Ensure Happy and Engaged Conference Attendees

 Challenges for Conference Planners

 Planning a conference takes a lot of work.
 You have to schedule catering for meals, provide snacks, manage parking demands, and consider seating requirements.
 On top of this, there are huge technical concerns that must be addressed to ensure that presentations run smoothly.
-You also need to create a conference program schedule, train volunteers, get name tags for attendees, supply stationary… the list goes on.
+You also need to create a conference program schedule, train volunteers, get name tags for attendees, supply stationery… the list goes on.
 Clearly, it takes a lot of careful planning to hold a conference.

 Getting hundreds of people together in a room is hard enough.
 Keeping them engaged in the conference is the next biggest challenge.
-Even though we’re all fully-grown adults, it can still be difficult to sit through lengthy speeches.
+Even though we’re all fully grown adults, it can still be difficult to sit through lengthy speeches.
 Our attention span simply isn’t long enough.
-A full day of speech after speech can leave your conference attendees with glazed-over eyes and stiff legs from being seated for so long.
+A full day of speech after the speech can leave your conference attendees with glazed-over eyes and stiff legs from being seated for so long.

 Strayboots’ Solution: Conference Scavenger Hunts

 Strayboots ensures that your conference attendees get the most out of the event.
 We provide team building activities for groups of people such as organizations or events.
 One of our most popular activities is our app-guided scavenger hunt.
 To participate, groups break up into teams and compete to solve challenges using their smartphones to win points.

 Teams follow unique routes around the conference center or outside in the local area.
 They’ll receive 30-35 point-based text and photo challenges, an interactive map of the hunt, and connect to a live leaderboard.

 These challenges are customizable, so conference planners can showcase the conference highlights, reinforce key points, encourage networking with other attendees, and support conference sponsors.
 By taking people out in the area, you can even promote local attractions and venues.